beejjorgensen/bgc/src/bgc_part_5000_man_stdio.md

         exit(1);
     }

-    // fp is now initialized and can be read from
+    // fp is now initialized and can be read from it

-    return 0;
 }
 ```